thalerjonathan/glfw-idris-st/README.md

 Both examples need the gl-idris-b library, available from https://github.com/thalerjonathan/gl-idris-b.
 Both examples depend on glew (due to gl-idris-b) for rendering a rectangle to the window.

-Assuming you have installed Idris and it is on your path.
-Assuming you have successfully built and installed glfw-idris-st on your system.
+1. Assuming you have installed Idris and it is on your path and you have successfully built and installed glfw-idris-st on your system.

-1. Make sure glew is installed on your system and can be found by pkg-config.
+2. Make sure glew is installed on your system and can be found by pkg-config.
 On Linux use the package manager of your system, on Mac OS X use brew install.
-2. Download / clone glfw-idris-st.
+3. Download / clone glfw-idris-st.
-3. Navigate to src/examples where the examples are located.
+4. Navigate to src/examples where the examples are located.
-4. Compile your example of choice by navigating to its folder and simply invoking 'make' in a terminal.
+5. Compile your example of choice by navigating to its folder and simply invoking 'make' in a terminal.
-5. Run the example.
+6. Run the example.